 Tumor Flare in Prostate Cancer

-Luteinizing hormone-releasing hormone (LHRH) analogs are one type of hormone therapy for prostate cancer.
-When starting LHRH therapy, there may be a temporary increase in testosterone levels before the testosterone level decreases.
-This temporary increase may cause a temporary increase in symptoms from the cancer or potentially cause additional symptoms.
-This temporary increase is called "tumor flare".
+Luteinizing hormone-releasing hormone (LHRH) analogs are one type of hormone therapy used for prostate cancer.
+They are drugs that lower the amount of testosterone made by your testicles.
+When starting LHRH therapy, the testosterone levels may go up briefly before they start to go down.
+This may cause a brief increase in symptoms from your cancer or cause new symptoms.
+This brief increase is called "tumor flare".

 How is it managed?

-A second type of hormonal therapy called "anti-androgens" can be taken to minimize the tumor flare as patients begin hormone therapy.
-Tumor flare is a temporary condition that will resolve as the testosterone level decreases.
+A flare can be managed by a second type of hormonal therapy called "anti-androgens" which can reduce the tumor flare when you begin hormone therapy.
+Tumor flare does not last long and will go away as your testosterone level goes down.

 When should I contact my care team?